Tire balance vs. alignment — what’s the difference?

 How do tires become unbalanced?

+If you notice difficulties steering your car, you may wonder about how to tell which tire is out of balance.
 Similar to tire misalignment, tires can also become unbalanced for some reasons, including;

 - Low tire pressure